-The first round of judging will take place at the local level on February 25th.
-Final pitches and presentations are due to host organizers by 7:30pm on that day (though teams can continue to work on their solutions until presentations begin).
-Pitching and presentations begin at 9pm sharp.
-Pitches to local panel of judges will be a maximum of five minutes, with five minutes to follow for a question period by the judging panel.
-Local hosts must submit one local winner to the global organizing committee by 11:59pm February 25th local time.
+The first round of judging will take place at the local level on March 5th.
+Final pitches and presentations are due to host organizers on that day (though teams can continue to work on their solutions until presentations begin).
+Pitching and presentations begin at the discretion of your host.
+Pitches to local panel of judges will be five minutes, with five minutes to follow for a question period by the judging panel.
+Local hosts must submit one local winner to the global organizing committee by 11:59pm March 8th local time.

 Second Round | Global

-Winning teams from the first round have until 11:59 PM Pacific Standard Time on March 11, 2018 to submit their project, application, and supporting presentation to the global judging panel of the Global Legal Hackathon.
+Winning teams from the first round have until 11:59 PM Eastern Standard Time on March 22, 2020 to submit their project, application, and supporting presentation to the global judging panel of the Global Legal Hackathon.

-Teams are permitted to improve upon their winning entry during the period between February 25 and March 11 but should not change the primary purpose or functionality of the winning application.
+Teams are permitted to improve upon their winning entry during the period between rounds but should not change the primary purpose or functionality of the winning application.